Azure-Samples/Azure-Stack-Hub-Foundation-Core/ASF-Training/ASF-workshop/azure-stack-hub-lab-guide-user.md

 ## Lab Environment

-There are several ways to deploy an ASDK - you can check the http://aka.ms/asdk to download and use the Microsoft recommended options, or you could try community based scripts that help create ASDKs that are hosted even in Azure (https://github.com/yagmurs/AzureStack-VM-PoC).
+There are several ways to deploy an ASDK - you can check the http://aka.ms/asdk to download and use it on dedicated hardware, or if you do not have this hardware, you could also could try deploying the [ASDK in an Azure VM](https://aka.ms/azshasdk).

 Regardless how you deploy it, this guide assumes that:
 1. you have a running ASDK, that leverages AAD for identity